 The primary and most important difference is the level of training each completes.
-Any orthopaedic surgeon must complete 4 years of medical school and a 5-6 year orthopaedic surgery residency.
-After that, a foot and ankle fellowship consists of a year-long full-time job working alongside a seasoned orthopaedic foot and ankle specialist.
+Any orthopedic surgeon must complete 4 years of medical school and a 5-6 year orthopedic surgery residency.
+After that, a foot and ankle fellowship consists of a year-long full-time job working alongside a seasoned orthopedic foot and ankle specialist.
 Altogether, a foot and ankle surgeon will have 10+ years of training.

 Podiatrists attend podiatry school for four years followed by a 2-3 year residency.
 Altogether, a podiatrist will have 6-7 years of training.

 Podiatrists typically treat ingrown toenails, calluses, flat feet, heel spurs, and some common foot and ankle injuries.
 They can provide important treatment for foot problems related to diabetes and other systemic illnesses.

 Orthopedists also treat heel spurs, flat feet, foot deformities, and injuries, but are also trained to manage the full spectrum of problems involving the bones, muscles, tendons, ligaments, and soft tissues of the foot, ankle, and lower leg.
 An orthopedic surgeon intimately understands the impact that the entire body can have on a foot and ankle condition.
 They also spend a great portion of their training working in large trauma centers and caring for extremely complex injuries and other medical problems.
 Your orthopedic surgeon is equipped to determine the root of your problem and prescribe medications, physical therapy, bracing, or surgery to correct the problem.